biga-ahk/biga.ahk/docs/README.md

 ## .map
 Creates an array of values by running each element in collection thru iteratee.
+The iteratee is invoked with three arguments: (value, index|key, collection).

 #### Arguments
 collection (Array|Object): The collection to iterate over.

-iteratee:=A.identity (Function): The function invoked per iteration.
+[iteratee:=.identity] (Function): The function invoked per iteration.

 #### Returns